Charlie Berry: Official

 Following his playing and coaching career, Berry became an umpire in the American League from 1942 through 1962.
 He officiated in five World Series (1946, 1950, 1954, 1958, 1962) and five All-Star Games (1944, 1948, 1952, 1956, second 1959 game), calling balls and strikes for the first half of the 1948 and 1956 games.
-He was the third base umpire for the one-game playoff to decide the 1948 AL pennant, and after becoming a league umpiring supervisor returned to the field for the first game of the 1970 American League Championship Series during an umpires' strike, working the outfield.
-On July 1, 1951, he was behind the plate when Bob Feller became the first pitcher to throw three the no-hitters in the AL; Berry later worked the bases for four more no-hitters.
-At the same time, he was a head linesman for the NFL for 24 seasons, officiating in 12 championship games including the renowned "Sudden Death" championship game between the Baltimore Colts and New York Giants in 1958.
+He was the third base umpire for the one-game playoff to decide the 1948 AL pennant, and after becoming a league umpiring supervisor, he returned to the field for the first game of the 1970 American League Championship Series during an umpires' strike, working the outfield.
+On July 1, 1951, he was behind the plate when Bob Feller became the first pitcher to throw three no-hitters in the AL; Berry later worked the bases for four more no-hitters.
+At the same time, he was a head linesman for the NFL for 24 seasons, officiating in 12 championship games, including the renowned "Sudden Death" championship game between the Baltimore Colts and New York Giants in 1958.
 In fact, he is the only man to have officiated the World Series, the NFL Championship and the College All-Star game in one year.

 He credited his success as an official to his attention to the rules, noting, "Every morning, right after I got up, I would open the rule book and read.
 I'd open the book at random and start reading a few pages.
 I did the same thing when I was in the NFL."
 While admitting his own general ignorance of the rules when he had been playing, he added, "All during my umpiring and officiating career I was astounded by the number of players who had only a casual acquaintance with the rules.
 And it caused a lot of needless trouble on the field."

 Bill Haller, who worked as an AL umpire from 1961 to 1982, recalled that Berry was his boyhood hero and inspiration to pursue umpiring, even though growing up in Lockport, Illinois he never met him in his youth: "Berry went to school with the father of my best friend, Jack Ernst.
 I was about 11 years old and I heard so much from Mr. Ernst about Berry.
 I used to umpire the kid games around the neighborhood and later on I umpired the semi-pro games around Lockport."

 After retiring from umpiring in 1962, Berry also worked as an observer of NFL officials.
 He died of a heart attack at his son-in-law's home in Evanston, Illinois at the age of 69, after suffering a stroke three months earlier.
 He was interred in Belvidere Cemetery in Belvidere, New Jersey.

 He was inducted into the College Football Hall of Fame in 1980.